…We only represent the best.

 … It boils down to their aggressive underwriting.

 Banner is rated A+ (Superior) by A.M.
 Best, and has been in business since 1949.
 They’re a huge player in the term life insurance market, and just about every independent agent in the nation offers their insurance products.
-They’re owned by Legal & General.
+They’re owned by Legal and General, a well-known insurance company in the UK.

 Also see our Banner Life Insurance Review for more about their ratings, pricing, and underwriting.